*DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

-Tapas just don’t come more simple and tasty than this!
+Tapas just don’t come more simple and tasty than this pan con tomate dish!
 Who doesn’t love Spanish food?
-The oil, the marinated vegetables, the epically good cold meats and OBVIOUSLY the tapas.
+The oil, the marinated vegetables, the especially good cold meats and OBVIOUSLY the tapas.
 Hell, who doesn’t love Spain fullstop?
 They have life well sorted with their little power nap during the day.
 Damn, it’s been a while since I was afforded the luxury of daytime napping and I can only imagine it will be a good while longer as I hear the 20 month old kicking off in the other room!
-My wife and I were just reminiscing upon those times when on holidays pre-parenthood you might just decide to open a bottle of bubbly, relax and read a book.
-Anyone else remember those days?
-I guess that’s why this dish is such a winner in our house.
-Quick, simple, packed full of flavour and it literally takes mere moments to make.
-The perfect zombie / new parent snack!
+On that note check out my toddler muffins the PERFECT way to sneak in some veg!

 At this point, even if you aren’t fluent in Spanish you have probably guessed that this dish is pretty much tomatoes and bread.
 However it isn’t JUST tomatoes and bread.
 While there is nothing wrong at all with picking up some cheap tomatoes from your local supermarket (I have done it multiple times!), there truly is nothing better than sourcing good quality tomatoes.
 The freshness, the juice content and the flavour really take the dish to the next level.
 Throw in some great rustic bread drizzled in olive oil, a kick of fresh garlic and the punch of good quality salt and you have a real winner on your hands.

-1. Grate tomatoes on largest side of box grater into bowl - as you grate you will get the pulp in the bowl and be left with the skin to discard.
+- Grate tomatoes on largest side of box grater into bowl - as you grate you will get the pulp in the bowl and be left with the skin to discard.

-2. Strain the tomatoes through a sieve into a new bowl.
+- Strain the tomatoes through a sieve into a new bowl.
 Add back some of the juice from the tomatoes.
 I add about a teaspoon and drink the rest.
 Yum!

-3. Add a pinch of salt & pepper & approx 1.5 tablespoons of olive oil to the mixture.
+- Add a pinch of salt & pepper & approx 1.5 tablespoons of olive oil to the mixture.

-4. Rub the sliced bread with olive oil and grill.
+- Rub the sliced bread with olive oil and grill.

-**best eaten that day but it will last 2 days in the fridge if for some reason you don't eat it all in one sitting**
+- best eaten that day but it will last 2 days in the fridge if for some reason you don't eat it all in one sitting**